approov/quickstart-elixir-phoenix-absinthe-graphql-token-check/docs/APPROOV_TOKEN_BINDING_QUICKSTART.md

 ## Approov Websocket Token Check

-This step is only necessary if you want to protect the http request to establish a socket connection, like when Absinthe subscriptions or Phoenix Channels are used.
+This step is only necessary if you want to protect the HTTPs request to establish a socket connection, like when Absinthe subscriptions or Phoenix Channels are used.

-Unfortunately the Phoenix socket implementation only allows to retrieve headers from the http request, that establishes the socket connection, when they start with an `x`, known as the prefix for non standard http headers.
+Unfortunately the Phoenix socket implementation only allows to retrieve headers from the HTTPs request establishing the socket connection when they start with an `x`, also known as the prefix for non standard HTTPs headers.

 To enable retrieving the `x` headers, add `connect_info: [:x_headers]` to your socket configuration in the file `endpoint.ex`.
 It should look similar to this: